leelasmelser/repotutorial/README.md

 : On your computer.

 **Remote** (adj.)
-: On someone else's computer (aka 'the cloud').
+: On someone else's computer / 'the cloud'.

 **Branch** (n.)
 : A version of a repository with its own history.
 Branches can be created for a unique set of changes and later *merged* with the main branch to avoid file conflicts.